Are you using LinkedIn to its fullest to get a job?

-It's no secret that LinkedIn is the top professional social media networking site with 128 million users in the U.S alone, reaching 200 countries and territories around the world.
-Further, per the Jobvite Recruiter Nation Survey 2015, 87 percent of recruiters use LinkedIn as part of their candidate search.
-As a professional or student, it's the place to be to network and look for job opportunities; former U.S. President Barack Obama even once joked during a recent TV press conference that he would be unemployed in seven months and would get on LinkedIn for help getting a job after his term was up!
+It's no secret that LinkedIn is the top professional social networking site with 133 million users in the U.S. alone, and reaching 200 countries and territories around the world.
+Per the Jobvite Recruiter Nation Survey, 87 percent of recruiters use LinkedIn as part of their candidate search.
+As a professional or student, it's the popular place to network and look for job opportunities; former U.S. President Barack Obama even once joked during a TV press conference that he would join LinkedIn for help getting a job after his term was up!

-The issue is, if you're only updating your profile now and then, you're not fully utilizing all LinkedIn can do for you, which includes taking hours off of your company and job research process compared to having to do it offline.
-The purpose of this post is to share some tactical tips you can put to use today to expand your professional network and land your next job.
-It’s all about knowing how to leverage LinkedIn to its fullest.
+The issue is that if you're only updating your profile now and then, you're not fully utilizing all LinkedIn can do for you, which includes taking hours off of your job search when compared to having to do it offline.
+Below are some tactical tips on how you can leverage LinkedIn to its fullest to expand your professional network and land your next job.

-On CBS This Morning, Weiner noted the following three tips to maximize the potential of your LinkedIn profile:
+On CBS This Morning, LinkedIn’s CEO noted the following three tips to maximize the potential of your LinkedIn profile:

 When asked what was most important about a candidate's profile and how to make the best use of the platform, Weiner responded that first and foremost "authenticity" was important.

-14 ways to leverage LinkedIn to land your next job.
+14 ways to use LinkedIn to get a job.

-1. Keep your profile up-to-date.
-Those with a profile picture are 14 times more likely to receive page views, and those who post skills are 13 times more likely to have profile views compared to those who don't, per LinkedIn's blog.
-There are more than 45,000 skills to choose from on LinkedIn to beef up your profile.
-If you want Gone Bananas to notice you, constantly update your profile and add your photo and skills.
+1. Keep your profile up to date.
+LinkedIn members with a profile picture are 14 times more likely to receive page views, while those who post skills are 13 times more likely to have profile views compared to those who don't, per LinkedIn's blog.
+There are more than 45,000 skills to choose from on LinkedIn to beef up your profile, so if you want Gone Bananas to notice you, make sure to regularly update your profile, add a profile photo, and include your notable skills.

-2. Be comprehensive about current skills & objectives.
-To ensure you’re using LinkedIn to find a job correctly don't leave anything out about your current skills and objectives.
-Use your headline to share your objective if it makes sense (see "Update your headline" below), and add all of your skills to your page, as mentioned in "Keep your profile up-to-date" above.
+2. Be comprehensive about current skills and objectives.
+To ensure you’re using LinkedIn to find a job correctly, don't leave anything out about your current skills and objectives.
+Use your headline to share your main objective if it makes sense, and add all of your skills to your page, as mentioned in "Keep your profile up to date" above.
 You don't want it to look like you haven't updated your page in a while, as recruiters and companies might pass you by if it does.

 3. Highlight recent experience.
-This goes along with the above points and is a great way to leverage LinkedIn for your job search.
-You want your recent experience evident to anyone who views your page, especially when you're actively engaging with connections and companies to land a job, which is the reason you're likely reading this post, after all.
+You want your recent experience evident to anyone who views your page, especially when you're actively engaging with connections and companies to land a job — which is the reason you're likely reading this post, after all.

 4. Update your headline.
-Your photo, name, and headline (listed below your photo) are the only items people see when they do a search.
+Your photo, name, and headline (which is listed below your photo) are the only items people see when they do a search.
 Your headline should stand out and highlight what you do or what type of position you're looking for.
-"Executive Assistant Looking for Needy CEO" or "Human Resources Professional Connecting Employees with Management" are examples of headlines that are clear and might grab attention when compared to plain Jane headlines like "Chemical Engineer in public sector."
+"HR professional connecting employees with management" are examples of headlines that are clear and might grab attention when compared to plain-Jane headlines like "Chemical engineer in public sector."

 6. Build your network to the 1st degree.
 Your connections can exponentially increase your exposure and access to other connections.
-LinkedIn makes it easy to connect with people you know by importing your contact lists, such as Gmail.
+LinkedIn makes it easy to connect with people you know by importing your contact lists from sites such as Gmail.

 7. Research the companies you're interested in and follow them.
 LinkedIn makes it easy to find and follow companies.
 If you haven't already done so, make a list of the companies you'd like to work for and follow them on LinkedIn.
 This will help you stay in the know about company news and new positions as they become available.